Should You Hire a Sales Hunter or Sales Farmer? The Answer Will Determine Your Sales Performance

 What type of salesperson produces the most revenue in your business?
 Do you need hunters, farmers, prospectors, trappers, gatherers, or some mixture of these?
 How do you know which approach is most effective for your business?
 Even if you do already know the answer, how do you recognize those traits in the next salesperson you hire?

 These are just a few questions hiring managers need to ask before attempting to build a highly productive sales force.
 A company looking to increase new business probably needs sales hunters.
 The sales hunter profile truly enjoys the pursuit of new leads and customers.
 They are always in the field and on the hunt.
 Sales farmers on the other hand, enjoy cultivating the business relationships already available.
-If you’re company is more mature and your key to success is retaining your current customer base, and building relationships, a sales farmer will be more aligned and satisfied with the work.
+If your company is more mature and your key to success is retaining your current customer base, and building relationships, a sales farmer will be more aligned and satisfied with the work.

-Companies that use the AcuMax Index to hire the right fit have discovered that sales hunters and farmers are wired very differently.
+Companies that use the AcuMax Index to hire the right fit have discovered that sales hunters vs farmers are wired very differently.
 Wiring is innate, not learned or acquired through training or experience.
 This means that sales farmers cannot be trained to be sales hunters.
 Sales hunters will be restless holding down a desk job or simply taking orders from existing customers.

 Pacific Hospitality Group Experiences Record Sales After Using AcuMax